basisproject/basisproject.github.io/faq.md

 ## Is there central planning?

-No. Production is distributed.
+No, not by default.
+Production is distributed.
 However, various aspects of production are [tuned by the system](https://gitlab.com/basisproject/tracker/-/issues?scope=all&utf8=%E2%9C%93&state=all&label_name[]=tag%3Acybernetics).
+On top of this, planned companies can be created by members, so planning is not the default but is certainly not prohibited.

 ## Who decides who can start a company?